Rasalingam: Shiva Temple, Visakhapatnam

 Shiva temple is located in Visakhapatnam (also known as Vizag and Waltair), the first largest city in Andhra Pradesh.
 The temple is situated on Rama Krishna Beach road.
 The uniqueness of this Siva Temple is its Rasalingam, which is made of a 10 kg single stone.

 Siddha Ashram, Ujjain

 Siddha Ashram is located near to Harsiddhi Temple in Ujjain, Madhya Pradesh, India.
 The area contains a temple, meditation chamber and gardens, and attracts hundreds visitors each year.
-The World's Larrgest Paredeshvar temple at the ashram is unique.
+The World's Largest Paredeshvar temple at the ashram is unique.
 It houses a mercury (parad) shivalinga which weighs 2500 kilograms, the largest of its kind in the world.
 The ashram is run by Acharya Mahamandaleshwara Swami Nardanandji who is known for his Kundalini Shaktipath initiation and research into ayurvedic based medicinal remedies.
 Siddha Ashram has consecrated the world’s largest Parad Lingam weighing about 2500 kg. during November, 2005.
 The Parad Lingam temple is located at Ashram complex.
 People are allowed to see, touch and worship this Lingam.